espressif/esp-idf/docs/en/api-reference/peripherals/gptimer.rst

 -  `Set and Get count value <#set-and-get-count-value>`__ - covers how to force the timer counting from a start point and how to get the count value at anytime.

+-  `Set Up Alarm Action <#set-up-alarm-action>`__ - covers the parameters that should be set up to enable the alarm event.

+-  `Register Event Callbacks <#register-event-callbacks>`__ - covers how to hook user specific code to the alarm event callback function.

--  `Start and Stop timer <#start-and-stop-timer>`__ - covers which parameters should be set up to start the timer with specific alarm event behavior.
+-  `Start and Stop timer <#start-and-stop-timer>`__ - shows some typical use cases that start the timer with different alarm behavior.

 -  `Power Management <#power-management>`__ - describes how different source clock selections can affect power consumption.

--  `IRAM safe <#iram-safe>`__ - describes tips on how to make the timer interrupt and IO control functions work better along with a disabled cache.
+-  `IRAM Safe <#iram-safe>`__ - describes tips on how to make the timer interrupt and IO control functions work better along with a disabled cache.

+-  `Thread Safety <#thread-safety>`__ - lists which APIs are guaranteed to be thread safe by the driver.

 Resource Allocation
 ^^^^^^^^^^^^^^^^^^^